Applying for a E-2 Visa in Miami, FL

 - Be coming to the U.S. with the sole aim of directing the enterprise, which can be shown through no less than 50% ownership of the enterprise.
 Possession of operational control is also a valid means of proof

 - The enterprise has to be either commercial or entrepreneurial and already actively operating.
-It should be able to generate a positive economic impact for U.S. families
+It must have a significant economic impact in the U.S.

 Family of investors (spouses and unmarried children under 21) may follow the investor and seek E-2 non-immigrant classification, and will generally be granted the same period of stay.